jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 :align: center
 :width: 60%

-Notations for calculating redshift and cosmological distances in comobiles coordinates.
+Notations for calculating redshift and cosmological distances in comobile coordinates.
 :::

 To measure the expansion history of the Universe, we need access to the scale parameter $a(t)$.
 This is made possible by measuring the spectral shift of light coming from distant sources.
-In the FLRW metric, let's place ourselves by convention at the center ($\sigma=0$), and consider an object located at comobiles coordinates $\left(\sigma_E,\theta_E,\phi_E\right)$, emitting a photon at time $t_E$ (see [](#fig:distances_croquis)).
+In the FLRW metric, let's place ourselves by convention at the center ($\sigma=0$), and consider an object located at comobile coordinates $\left(\sigma_E,\theta_E,\phi_E\right)$, emitting a photon at time $t_E$ (see [](#fig:distances_croquis)).
 For this photon, traveling at the speed of light, in the FLRW metric we have, at any instant:
 :::{math}
 :label: eq:ds2_lumiere